suprabhatgurrala/linux-cheatsheet/README.md

 Details in [this guide](https://raid.wiki.kernel.org/index.php/Growing)

 Once the reshape has been completed, the filesystem needs to be resized to match the new size.
-This can be done using: `resize2fs -p /dev/md0`
+This can be done using: `resize2fs -p /dev/md0`.
+Note that it might be faster and/or safer to unmount the filesystem before resizing it.

 Finally, the `mdadm.conf` needs to updated to reflect the new devices.